 Keep in mind that a majority of group life insurance plans either are not portable to private insurance or will often price hike on you every so many year so the sooner you can get coverage privately to protect your family the better.
 The old saying, however, is better late than never.
 All the life insurance rates below are being run through Good Life Protections Rate Engine providing rates for over 40 major life insurance carriers.
 All the life insurance rates are illustrated as monthly premiums.

 As you can see, waiting can pose some issues when it comes to the monthly premium.
 Based on the data provided above it’s always better to lock in healthy rates at the youngest possible age.
 Especially if you are getting to close retirement and want to have one more monthly fixed cost already planned and accounted for.
-Working law enforcement for 10,15,20 years can be quite a roller coaster.
+Working law enforcement and firefighter for 10,15,20 years can be quite a roller coaster.
 Don’t let lack of planning cause future setbacks financially for you or your family.

 So, you may be thinking, I do not need that much life insurance.
 This may be very true.
 It is possible you had begun a term or whole life policy before retirement.
 You may have barely any debt remaining and do not have the funds for more coverage.
 If this is the case, you may want just enough to cover a burial plan or funeral arrangements.

 If this is the case, a final expense insurance plan may be your best fit.
 Several companies offer first-day coverage after approval at very affordable rates.
 These would helpfully cover your final expense arrangements.
 Final expense arrangements can still place a heavy financial stress on your family; it should not be overlooked.
 Look at companies such as…